EdwinWenink/archive_fever/content/posts/59-Writing_not_collecting.md

 But as we've said before, recording something does not prevent you from losing it.
 You lose it when you don't actively use it.
 If you mainly rely on interlinking notes for finding notes, it can indeed be that there will be many ghost notes without incoming links.
-But this probably means that whether was written in the note, wasn't that useful after all!
+But this probably means that what was written in the note, wasn't that useful after all!
 It's OK!
 On the other hand, notes that are productive will solidify their position in the rhizomatic network, because increasingly many paths lead to and from them.
 In the end, you'll actually remember what's in these notes because their insights are used and engage with other ideas.